May. 08, 2026 08:35AM PST

 patcharida / Adobe Stock

-Global investment management firm Franklin Templeton (NYSE:BEN) and Stellar, a blockchain development foundation, recently marked the fifth anniversary of the launch of BENJI, a tokenized version of the firm’s US-registered money market fund, FOBXX, which uses Stellar’s public blockchain as its system of record.
+Global investment management firm Franklin Templeton and the Stellar Development Foundation recently marked the fifth anniversary of the launch of BENJI, a tokenized version of Franklin Templeton's US-registered money market fund, FOBXX, which uses Stellar’s public blockchain as its system of record.

-In an email to The Investing News Network (INN), Sandy Kaul, Franklin Templeton’s head of innovation, noted a shift in institutional behavior toward tokenization that proves a growing recognition that blockchain infrastructure can deliver meaningful advantages, including collateral that stays productive while deployed.
+In an email to the Investing News Network, Sandy Kaul, Franklin Templeton’s head of innovation, noted a shift in institutional behavior toward tokenization that proves a growing recognition that blockchain infrastructure can deliver meaningful advantages, including collateral that stays productive while deployed.

 The event triggered US$292 million in liquidations and billions in withdrawals from lending platforms.

-Amidst native DeFi instability, data shared with the Investing News Network showed that BENJI still recorded roughly US$30 million in inflows between April 19 and April 30.
+Amid native DeFi instability, data shared with the Investing News Network shows that BENJI still recorded roughly US$30 million in inflows between April 19 and 30.

 Institutional migration to tokenized deposits

-The RWA.io State of RWA Tokenization in 2026 report provides several key findings suggesting that Franklin Templeton’s fund is not just an isolated success but a leading indicator of the modernization of the financial system through tokenization.
+RWA.io's "Tokenized Deposits: The Future of Money" report suggests that Franklin Templeton’s fund is not just an isolated success, but an indicator of the modernization of the financial system through tokenization.

-The report determined that 87 percent of financial institutions were exploring tokenization and tokenized deposits, citing major global banks like JPMorgan Chase & Co.
-(NYSE:JPM), BNY (NYSE:BK), Citi (NYSE:C) and HSBC (NYSE:HSBC), which have moved beyond experimentation into live production environments serving institutional clients.
+The report shows that 87 percent of financial institutions are exploring tokenization and tokenized deposits, citing major global banks like JPMorgan Chase (NYSE:JPM), BNY (NYSE:BK), Citigroup (NYSE:C) and HSBC (NYSE:HSBC), which have moved beyond experimentation into live production environments serving institutional clients.

-In mid-2026, these efforts have scaled into major commercial operations, with J.P.
-Morgan and Citi now processing billions in daily transactions and HSBC and Goldman Sachs (NYSE:GS) transitioning their platforms into global utilities that support everything from digital government bonds to real-time gold trading.
+In mid-2026, these efforts have scaled into major commercial operations, with JPMorgan and Citigroup now processing billions in daily transactions, and HSBC and Goldman Sachs (NYSE:GS) transitioning their platforms into global utilities that support everything from digital government bonds to real-time gold trading.

-This flight to regulated safety is driven by the fact that tokenized deposits inherit the foundational protections of the traditional banking system, such as FDIC insurance and established AML/KYC frameworks, which are absent in many permissionless protocols.
+This flight to regulated safety is being driven by the fact that tokenized deposits inherit the foundational protections of the traditional banking system, such as Federal Deposit Insurance Corporation insurance and established AML/KYC frameworks, which are absent in many permissionless protocols.

-The authors suggest that the potential for tokenized deposits is far larger than the US$500 billion the stablecoin market is projected to reach.
+The authors of the RWA.io report suggest that the potential for tokenized deposits is far larger than the US$500 billion that the stablecoin market is projected to reach.
 This is because while stablecoins serve as a specialized digital payment instrument, tokenized deposits represent an upgrade to the foundational money supply, potentially tapping into a global customer deposit base that reached US$103 trillion in 2024.

 As the financial system continues to modernize, the potential for tokenization to upgrade the global money supply represents a massive market opportunity.